 Ballarat is the third most populous urban area in the state of Victoria, Australia.
-Ballarat is the most populated inland city in Victoria, and the fifth most populated inland city in Australia.
+Ballarat is the third most populated city in Victoria, and the fifth most populated inland city in Australia.
 The estimated 2014 population for the city is 99,474.

 The city is based around two activity centers that include the Central Business District and Wendouree.
 The Central Business District is a mix of office buildings and retail.
-Wendouree has a high concentration of the city’s community functions, business and retail establishments as well as the only mall in the city.
+Wendouree has a high concentration of the city’s community functions, business, and retail establishments as well as the only mall in the city.
 Beyond the central areas, the city extends out into several suburban areas that feature a variety of housing styles.
 The settlement patterns around Ballarat include single country homes and small villages, some with less than a few thousand residents.

 The most common ancestries are English and Australian.
-People of English ancestry make up 30.8% of the population and people of Australian ancestry make up 30.1% of the population.
+People of English descent make up 30.8% of the population, and people of Australian ancestry make up 30.1% of the population.
 Three more common ancestries in Ballarat are Irish at 10.9% of the population, Scottish at 8.6%, and German at 3.1% of the total population.
 86.4% of the residents of Ballarat were born in Australia.

-Approximately 55.9% of Ballarat’s residents report being employed full time, and 32.3% of residents report being employed part time.
-The unemployment rate is 5.8% and 5.9% of residents reported being away from work.
+Approximately 55.9% of Ballarat’s residents report being employed full time, and 32.3% of residents report being employed part-time.
+The unemployment rate is 5.8%, and 5.9% of residents reported being away from work.

 Indigenous people first inhabited Ballarat.
 Scottish squatters settled it in 1837, and a gold rush in 1851 brought thousands of new residents to the area.
-Eventually news of the gold rush went worldwide and brought immigrants from Ireland and China.
+Eventually, news of the gold rush went worldwide and brought immigrants from Ireland and China.
 The population swelled to over 20,000 people in a very short time.
 The city made the successful transition from gold rush town to industrial age city.
-Population growth has been steady even after the gold mining eventually collapsed and the city went through a brief depression.
+Population growth has been steady even after the gold mining eventually collapsed, and the city went through a brief depression.
 There is a new surge in population due to commuters who are moving to Ballarat because of expensive housing costs in Melbourne.
 The predicted population for 2031 is 128,331.